Get Fit and Look Like A Badass

 143 Beach 116th Street

-Healthy eaters flock to this seasonal off-boardwalk restaurant that’s similar to fresh-focused lunch spots like Dig Inn.
-Choose a main ranging from rotating options like baked salmon or grilled lemon chicken and fill up your plate with hot and cold sides like refreshing slaws and salads.
+Healthy eaters flock to this seasonal off-boardwalk restaurant that’s similar to Manhattan lunch spots like Dig Inn.
+Choose a main like baked salmon or grilled lemon chicken and fill up your plate with hot and cold sides like refreshing slaws and salads.
 Juices, smoothies, and acai bowls help chase it all down, and if you’re in a sharing mood, take a side of baba ganoush or hummus back to the beach.

 92-07 Rockaway Beach Boulevard